-We use the LPS framework and describe strategies that product developers can understand and work towards designing into their product.
-For example, if you’re doing early math, working memory is tremendously integrated with learning, and so having some supports for kids with low working memory would go a long way to help more kids succeed using your product platform.
+We use the LVP framework and describe strategies that product developers can understand and work towards designing into their product.
+For example, if you’re doing early math, working memory is tremendously integrated with learning, and so having some supports for kids with low working memory would go a long way to help more kids succeed in using your product platform.
 Strategies that help include a graphic organizer, or breaking up problems into smaller steps with repetition.

 I often say to product developers: You have some theory of impact of your product, right?
 There are some experiences that you consider optimal for a learner to go through in your product and come out with more knowledge or skills than they have before?
 What is the positive experience, and what percentage of your users have that experience?
 And the ones that drop off––what’s going on there?
-What if we could bump it up by using the research to support more learners using your product?
+What if we could bump up he number of successful users by using the research to support more learners using your product?
 Some of the developers have measures of learning, and many have a gut feel.
 Other developers are more engagement oriented, so it’s also about coaching them that engagement isn’t enough.

 To help incentivize developers to go through this process, we’ve launched a mini grant program.
-Our starting goal is to see five major products in the market that take the LPS framework and make some product roadmap decisions based on it.
+Our starting goal is to see five major products in the market that take the LVP framework and make some product roadmap decisions based on it.
 For example, working with with Readworks through this program, we’ve helped them understand the learner from not only the reading comprehension standpoint, but also the cognitive and social-emotional standpoint––and they’ve changed their product roadmap as a result.
 They told us “we don’t have a research staff, and you have saved us two years worth of work here.”

-Right now we’re filling philanthropically funded, and will be for probably 5-6 years, so we have a runway to get it out there.
+Right now we’re philanthropically funded, and will be for probably 5-6 years, so we have a runway to get it out there.
 Everything is open source, and we can always provide consulting services to support people using the framework.

 Here’s a personal example that shows the level of opportunity.
 My daughter is in fourth grade in public school.
 In second grade, i visited around the second month of classes and noticed that the kids had put writing samples on the walls.
-My daughter’s was like 2-3 sentences, while most others were longer.
+My daughter are usually like 2-3 sentences, while most others were longer.
 Her sentences were reasonably good quality, though, so the teacher wasn’t concerned.
 But production and practice is important for learning and growth, so I talked to the teacher about it and did some observing.
 I noticed that during writing time, my daughter got distracted super easily if some other kid did something.
-So I sat down with the teacher and we talked about some strategies––like don’t sit her with the three most rambunctious boys in the classroom (which she was), and if you’re talking in front of the class, have her towards the front so that if anyone distracts, it’s not in her line of vision.
+So I sat down with the teacher and we talked about some strategies––like don’t sit her with the three most rambunctious boys in the classroom, and if you’re talking in front of the class, have her towards the front so that if anyone distracts, it’s not in her line of vision.
 We could have also talked about headphones, or occupational therapy strategies with the dividers, if needed.
-But we just changed her seating and boom, she’s writing many sentences, just like the other kids.
+But we just changed her seating and boom, she’s writing many more sentences, just like the other kids.

-LPS can be applied in ways useful for teachers, for learners, and for parents.
-We can’t design for everybody all at once, so we picked products developers first because they help provide an infrastructure that starts to make easier to support teachers.
-You can’t just say to a teacher, “Hey, you should personalize on all these different dimensions.”
+LVP can be applied in ways useful for teachers, for learners, and for parents.
+We can’t design for everybody all at once, so we picked products developers first because they help provide an infrastructure that starts to make it easier to support teachers.
+You can’t just say to a teacher, “Hey, you should personalize on all these different dimensions for all these kids.”
 But if a product can make suggestions, that can make it easier for teachers.
 There are tons of different things that matter, and you’re not going to be expert on all of them.
 But having a map that just shows you that this stuff exists is the first step.
 Then you can find an expert, or know to ask the question, or check this or that.
 Having a map helps make improvement possible.

 Another place we’re seeing some usage is for coaches or for learning specialists, and we’re experimenting there, too.
-For example, the Friday Institute connected it’s Learning Differences MOOC with LPS and built a stack of microcredentials focusing on learner diversity and students’ learning differences around executive function factors.
+For example, the Friday Institute connected it’s Learning Differences MOOC with LVP and built a stack of microcredentials focusing on learner diversity and students’ learning differences around executive function factors.
 So we have microcredentials around understanding of working memory and sensory processing for attention, where a teacher can learn about these and submit evidence that they’ve implemented strategies to support these various factors.

-A big eye opener I had in Dan Schwartz’s classes on research topics and learning transfer was the sensitivity of learning design.
+A big eye opener I had in Dan Schwartz’s classes on research topics in learning transfer was the sensitivity of learning design.
 Sometimes when you look at contrasting cases, one little shift like showing one example versus two, can mean that transfer drops from like 70% to 30%.
 It’s hugely sensitive.
 But then the other piece, toward the end of average, is that even many established learning theories, which are powerful and great, when you look at the studies, it’s because it worked for 70% of the kids.
 What about the other 30%?
-If I take 20% of the K-12 population, that 16 million kids!
+If I take 30% of the K-12 population, that 16 million kids!
 I can’t just say, “Oh, let’s move on.”
 You have to start somewhere, and we are getting better tools, but it is having that mindfulness that let me go a little further than this and see if we can uncover another 10-20% with the goal of broadening impact.
 It’s more about what works for whom in what contexts.
 It’s going to be a handful of things.

-LPS can apply to many different audiences, and for researchers, one thing that is popping up is identifying gaps in the research.
+LVP can apply to many different audiences, and for researchers, one thing that is popping up is identifying gaps in the research.
 We’ll do a learner model for K-3 reaching, and people will be like, “Oh, what about, say, growth mindset?”
 We’ll say, “Well, we haven’t seen much research with this age range and how it relates to reading.
 So we’re not going to make that claim; most of what we’re finding is middle school and high school.
-They are living models, so sometimes people will send us new research or research we missed and we’ll add it.
+These are living models, so sometimes people will send us new research or research we missed and we’ll add it.
 But sometimes there isn’t much on a particular topic in a particular age range, or there are other issues.
 For example, a lot of the motivation and engagement work is tricky for the early years because much of it is self report, and some of the older research measured engagement as sitting quietly at your desk!
 So our work also highlights gaps in research, and we’d love the community to help us fill these gaps.